sveltejs/kit/.changeset/tiny-gorillas-whisper.md

 '@sveltejs/kit': patch
 ---

-Check port, expose network address
+Check port, only expose to network with --host flag